google-developer-training/android-basics-kotlin-inventory-app/README.md

 Inventory - Solution Code
 ==================================

-Solution code for Android Basics in Kotlin.
+Intermediate version of the solution code for Android Basics in Kotlin.
 Codelab: Android Jetpack - Room.

 Introduction